 6. Hike the Ha Ling Peak or Mt Lawrence Grassi

-An incredibly popular hike near Canmore is Ha Ling Peak (2,407m).
-Due to its rewarding panoramic views and quite a short 3km trail up the mountain, itβs heavily trafficked, and I would recommend starting early in the morning during summer weekends to avoid crowds.
+Ha Ling Peak is an incredibly popular hike near Canmore (2,407m).
+Due to its rewarding panoramic views and quite a short 3km trail up the mountain, itβs heavily trafficked, and I recommend starting early in the morning during summer weekends to avoid crowds.

 Ha Ling Peak trail went through construction in 2019 due to erosion.
-The trail is more gradual and smooth, with lots of chains and wooden stairs.
+The trail is more gradual and smooth, with many chains and wooden stairs.
 If youβre a beginner and donβt want to hike alone, you can book a guided hike here.

-You see Canmore and Bow Valley, even to Calgary on a clear day.
+You see Canmore and Bow Valley, even Calgary, on a clear day.
 Behind you is the massive Spray Lakes Reservoir.

 Full blog post: Ha Ling Peak vs. Mt Lawrence Grassi